 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.
-All statements other than statements of historical fact contained in this Quarterly Report, including without limitation statements regarding the expected financial and operational impacts of our recent reduction in force; our intention to request and hold a Type A meeting with the FDA; our plans to evaluate strategic alternatives; our plans to develop and commercialize our product candidates, the timing of and our ability to obtain and maintain regulatory approvals, the clinical utility of our product candidates, our commercialization, manufacturing capabilities and strategy, our expectations about the willingness of healthcare professionals to use our product candidates, expected coverage and reimbursement for avasopasem and our other product candidates, the sufficiency of our cash, cash equivalents and short-term investments and our ability to raise additional capital to fund our operations, our plans to mitigate the risk that we are unable to continue as a going concern, the anticipated impact of the COVID-19 pandemic and general economic conditions on our business, and the plans and objectives of management for future operations, capital needs, and capital expenditures are forward-looking statements.
+All statements other than statements of historical fact contained in this Quarterly Report, including without limitation statements regarding the expected financial and operational impacts of our recent reduction in force; our plans to evaluate strategic alternatives; our plans to develop and commercialize our product candidates, the timing of and our plans regarding our ongoing or planned clinical trials, the timing of and our ability to obtain and maintain regulatory approvals, the clinical utility of our product candidates, our commercialization, manufacturing capabilities and strategy, our expectations about the willingness of healthcare professionals to use our product candidates, expected coverage and reimbursement for avasopasem and our other product candidates, the sufficiency of our cash, cash equivalents and short-term investments and our ability to raise additional capital to fund our operations, the anticipated impact of the COVID-19 pandemic and general economic conditions on our business, and the plans and objectives of management for future operations, capital needs, and capital expenditures are forward-looking statements.